neha-kay/Kiko-plus/_posts/2017-07-06-optimizing-bus-bookings-by-carrier.md

 Megabus has an operator load the luggage and does complain if it’s overweight, but isn’t as formal as Greyhound in terms of weighing the luggage.

+#### If you don’t have access to a printer/need online ticket check-ins. . .

+__Avoid Greyhound/Peter Pan and opt for Boltbus or Megabus.__

+Boltbus and Megabus allow you to pull up the ticket on your phone while Greyhound requires a printed ticket.

 #### If you are likely to miss your bus or might need to re-schedule the date/time. . .

 __Avoid Greyhound and opt for Megabus or Boltbus.__